xlladdins/xll/docs/Excel4MacrosA-D.md

 **Related Functions**

-PROTECT.DOCUMENT   Controls protection for the active sheet
+PROTECT.DOCUMENT&nbsp;&nbsp;&nbsp;Controls protection for the active sheet

-SAVE.AS   Saves a workbook and allows you to specify the name, file type, password, backup file, and location of the workbook
+SAVE.AS&nbsp;&nbsp;&nbsp;Saves a workbook and allows you to specify the name, file type, password, backup file, and location of the workbook

 Return to [top](#A)